 Will the City have other temporary housing alternatives available for homeless persons once enforcement of the no-camping ordinance starts?

 The City recognizes that the challenge of providing housing for homeless individuals in our community will not go away simply by enforcing a ban on camping in public areas.
-The City is committed to addressing this chronic problem comprehensively, and our Homeless Strategy Officer is currently leading an evaluation of possible temporary housing alternatives for persons who are no longer able to camp in public areas.
-These possible options include designated camping areas on City-owned property and, expansion of partnerships with local housing and shelter nonprofits.
-As alternatives and feasible strategies are identified, the City and our partners will work to provide multiple avenues to connect homeless individuals to these resources.
+The City is committed to addressing this chronic problem comprehensively, and our Homeless Strategy Officer is working to address both the short and long-term housing needs of people experiencing homelessness in our community.

 What are the “sit and lie” provisions of the ordinance?

 The ordinance creates an offense for a person who, after having been notified by a law enforcement officer that their conduct violates the ordinance, is either asleep outdoors; or sitting or lying down either on a sidewalk or on an object placed on the sidewalk.
 As further explained below, the ordinance applies only in a limited area of the City.